George Frideric Handel: Royal Academy of Music (1719–34)

 The Queen's Theatre at the Haymarket (now His Majesty's Theatre), established in 1705 by architect and playwright John Vanbrugh, quickly became an opera house.
 Between 1711 and 1739, more than 25 of Handel's operas premièred there.
 In 1729, Handel became joint manager of the theatre with John James Heidegger.

 Handel travelled to Italy to engage new singers and also composed seven more operas, among them the comic masterpiece Partenope and the "magic" opera Orlando.
 After two commercially successful English oratorios Esther and Deborah, he was able to invest again in the South Sea Company.
 Handel reworked his Acis and Galatea which then became his most successful work ever.
-Handel failed to compete with the Opera of the Nobility, who engaged musicians such as Johann Adolph Hasse, Nicolo Porpora and the famous castrato Farinelli.
+Handel failed to compete with the Opera of the Nobility, who engaged musicians such as Johann Adolph Hasse, Nicola Porpora and the famous castrato Farinelli.
 The strong support by Frederick, Prince of Wales caused conflicts in the royal family.
 In March 1734 Handel composed a wedding anthem This is the day which the Lord hath made, and a serenata Parnasso in Festa for Anne, Princess Royal.

 Despite the problems the Opera of the Nobility was causing him at the time, Handel's neighbour in Brook Street, Mary Delany, reported on a party she invited Handel to at her house on 12 April 1734 where he was in good spirits:I had Lady Rich and her daughter, Lady Cath.
 Hanmer and her husband, Mr. and Mrs. Percival, Sir John Stanley and my brother, Mrs. Donellan, Strada [star soprano of Handel's operas] and Mr. Coot.
 Lord Shaftesbury begged of Mr. Percival to bring him, and being a profess'd friend of Mr. Handel (who was here also) was admitted; I never was so well entertained at an opera!
 Mr. Handel was in the best humour in the world, and played lessons and accompanied Strada and all the ladies that sang from seven o'clock till eleven.
 I gave them tea and coffee, and about half an hour after nine had a salver brought in of chocolate, mulled white wine, and biscuits.
 Everybody was easy and seemed pleased.